 You can also view the status of a scan from the Actions window in the Tanium Console.
 Scans work similar to other Tanium scheduled actions.
-See Tanium Actions Overview for more information.
+For more information, see Tanium Console User Guide: Actions Overview.

 The Endpoints Scanned column and the Scan Results graph are not updated immediately and may have a delay of up to twenty minutes before it displays that a scan has completed on an endpoint.